solygambas/kotlin-projects/README.md

 - setting up Android Studio.
 - understanding the project structure.
 - building the layout.
+- creating classes for single todos and list of todos.
+- using a view holder, setting data and rendering data.
+- toggling the checkbox.
+- handling user input to add a new todo.
+- removing completed todos.
+- setting up an emulator.

 Based on [Build A Simple Android App With Kotlin](https://www.youtube.com/watch?v=BBWyXo-3JGQ) by Philipp Lackner for Traversy Media (2021).